Finding God in the dark

 The contrasting conclusions in this 19th chapter of Revelation bring much hope to suffering believers.
 A recording of this 23rd study in our series through Revelation will be available on the Shofar Durbanville Youtube channel.

-As Christians we want to believe that God will (and should) protect us from hardships.
+As Christians, we want to believe that God will (and should) protect us from hardships.
 Even though our news feeds are filled with the reality of hardships today and our Bibles are stories of suffering saints, we are often stunned at the sting of suffering.
 The early believers were warned by Peter to “not be surprised at the fiery trial when it comes upon you to test you, as though something strange were happening to you.
 But rejoice…” (1 Peter 4:13; compare Romans 5:3-5).
 What contrast!
 Yet this verse is such a good summary of the message Revelation conveyed to its first readers/hearers.

 What is there to rejoice in when you suffer?
 Paul wrote that believers should “rejoice in hope, be patient in tribulation, be constant in prayer” (Romans 12:12).
-Along with patience and prayer, rejoicing in hope carry believers through times of trouble (compare Hebrews 12:1-3)
+Along with patience and prayer, rejoicing in hope carries believers through times of trouble (compare Hebrews 12:1-3)

 Hope_offspring_Abraham